 Parental Rights: Unmarried Fathers and Adoption

-The following provides an overview of the parental rights associated with unmarried fathers and adoption.
+The following article gives an overview of the parental rights of unmarried fathers and their impact on adoption.

-A biological father wanting a say in adoption decisions should establish paternity as soon as possible.
-Failure to establish paternity can prevent a single father from gaining any parental rights at all.
-Waiting too long can demonstrate a lack of commitment to parent the child.
-This can even mean needing to establish paternity before the birth of the child in certain cases, such as when the mother indicates early on in pregnancy a desire to put the child up for adoption.
+If a single father wants to have a say in an adoption plan or adoption decision, he should establish paternity as soon as possible.
+Failure to establish paternity can prevent or delay the biological father of the child from gaining parental rights.
+Waiting too long to do so could be seen as a lack of commitment to parenting the child.
+Sometimes, it may be wise to establish paternity before the child's birth.
+For example, an alleged father may act quickly when the mother shows a plan to put the child up for adoption early in the pregnancy.

 Timing and Unaware Fathers